Education

 Casual Academic

-• Taught physics problem-solving strategies to classes of 15–40 students, emphasising conceptual understanding, logical reasoning, and mathematical techniques.
+Taught physics problem-solving to classes of 15–40 students, emphasising conceptual understanding, logical reasoning, and mathematical technique.
+Collaborated with course coordinators to develop and tailor learning materials.

 Laboratory Demonstrator